-Utah Sales Agent Pre-Licensing How to Become a UT Real Estate Agent
+Utah Sales Agent Pre-Licensing How To Get a Real Estate License In Utah

-4 Steps Toward Getting Your Utah Sales Agent License
+4 Steps To Get Your Utah Sales Agent License

 - You must be at least 18 years of age and hold a high school diploma or its equivalent.